nellatuulikki/semantic_tree_generator_tira/documentation/user_instructions.md

 ## Run the application on command prompt

 In the last testing poetry install freezed and didn't worked at all.
-These instruction might work for you, but the instructions above hopefully to everyone
+These instructions might work for you, but the instructions above hopefully to everyone.
-Clone repository

 - poetry install
 - poetry run invoke start